 When brokers apply for operating authority, they must register online via the Unified Registration System in order to be issued a USDOT number and an MC/MX/FF number.
 Carriers exempt from operating authority filing include: private carriers (carriers transporting their own cargo), "for-hire" carriers who only transport cargo that is not federally regulated, and carriers that operate exclusively within a federally designated "commercial zone" (geographic territory that includes multiple states bordering on a major metropolitan city) that is exempt from interstate authority rules.

 You may also be interested in: 15 Changes Coming to the Trucking Industry in 2019

 New applicants must register for a USDOT number online via the Unified Registration System.

 How Do I Update My Registration or Authority?

-Whenever a company or other regulated entity changes its name, address, or other details in the FMCSA record, the USDOT and operating authority record with FMCSA must be updated in a timely manner.
+Whenever a company or other regulated entity changes its name, address, or other details in the FMCSA record, the USDOT and operating authority record must be updated in a timely manner.
 Updates can be completed online via the FMCSA update system.
-Federal Motor Carrier Safety Administration (FMCSA) requires all entities under its jurisdiction to update their information every two years even if the company has not changed its information, has ceased interstate operations since the last update, or is no longer in business and did not notify FMCSA.
+The agency requires all entities under its jurisdiction to update their information every two years even if the company has not changed its information, has ceased interstate operations since the last update, or is no longer in business.

 How Do I Get in Touch with the FMCSA?